 Why You Should Avoid Certain Fish: Environmental Pollution

 Certain fish should be avoided by women trying to become pregnant, are pregnant and/or breastfeeding a baby, but why?
 Environmental pollution is the number one reason why.
 The toxic culprits you should try to avoid are mercury, PCBs and dioxin.

-The number one way mercury makes it way into our freshwater systems and oceans from emissions of coal-burning power plants and as a waste water in chlorine production plants that use mercury to extract chlorine from salt.
+The number one way that mercury makes its way into our freshwater systems and oceans is from emissions of coal-burning power plants and as waste water in chlorine production plants that use mercury to extract chlorine from salt.